JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Methodology

 \subsection{Benchmark Grading}

-Analogous to a written test before an interview, JudgeAgent forms a base understanding of the target model’s capabilities by evaluating its performance on a publicly available static benchmark.
+To address the challenge of difficulty mismatch in prior dynamic evaluation, JudgeAgent first evaluates the target LLM on public static benchmarks and obtains a base score through a difficulty scoring mechanism.
+Similar to a written test before an interview, this allows JudgeAgent to form a basic capability estimation of the target LLM.

-JudgeAgent first partitions the benchmark questions into batches and then prompts the target to answer the questions batch by batch.
-After assessing the target's answers, JudgeAgent estimates the target's capability based on its performance in each batch.
-Within each batch, each correct answer improves the total score, and the average score determines the follow-up question's difficulty in the extension stage, including \textit{Easy}, \textit{Medium}, and \textit{Hard}.
-Let $[d_1,d_2,d_3]$ respectively denote the difficulty \textit{Easy}, \textit{Medium}, and \textit{Hard}, $n_{it},n_{if}$ respectively represent the number of correct and incorrect answers for $d_i$-level questions, $c_{it}$ be the score gain for a correct answer at $d_i$, and $t_{ij}$ be the score threshold between $d_i$ and $d_j$.
-The difficulty control mechanism is formalized as follows:

-In JudgeAgent, we set $[c_{1t},c_{2t},c_{3t}]=[1,1.5,2]$ and $[t_{12},t_{23}]=[0.5,1]$.
-For benchmarks without difficulty labels, the default score gain is $c_{2t}$.
-The mechanism's detailed design rules, analysis, and proofs are available in Appendix~\ref{appendix: difficulty_control}.
+JudgeAgent first partitions the benchmark questions into batches.
+Then it prompts the target LLM to answer the questions batch by batch.
+After assessing the responses, JudgeAgent estimates the target's capability based on its performance in each batch.
+Inspired by the common real-world practice of scoring student exams, we design a linear difficulty control mechanism.
+Within each batch, each correct answer improves the total score, and the average score determines the follow-up question's difficulty.
+Let $[d_1,d_2,d_3]$ respectively denote the difficulty \textit{Easy}, \textit{Medium}, and \textit{Hard}, for the score gain $c_{it}$ for a correct answer at different difficulty levels $d_i$, we set $[c_{1t},c_{2t},c_{3t}]=[1,1.5,2]$.
+And for the threshold $t_{ij}$ between $d_i$ and $d_j$, we set $[t_{12},t_{23}]=[0.5,1]$.
+Once the dynamic average score exceeds the threshold $t_{ij}$, the difficulty of the next generated question will be set to $d_j$.
+The mechanism's detailed design, analysis, and proofs are available in Appendix~\ref{appendix: difficulty_control}.